cdot/Hotpot/README.md

 the evaluation will stop.
 Rule functions are called with 'this' set to the Controller.

 Rule functions can interrogate any part of the system using the internal APIs.
-A full list of APIs can be generated using the enclosed Makefile.
+A full list of APIs can be generated using `make doc`.

 Annotated example rules are given for Hot Water `server/hw_rules.json` and Central Heating `server/ch_rules.json`.